humanmade/hm-pattern-library/readme.md

 1. If you do not have gulp installed on your machine, install it globally by running `npm install gulp-cli -g`
 1. `npm install`
 1. The sass and html can be compiled by running the command `gulp`.

-The Human Made pattern library generates flat HTML and does not require a web server to be loaded.
-Once compiled, the HTML can be opened in your browser via the file system.

-### Contributing

 You can fork the repository should you wish to contribute any code.